Every New Year’s Day we make this split pea soup recipe in my home. This crock pot recipe is not only delicious but a lucky food as well.

 Inspect the peas and rinse them.
 Discard any that don’t look wholesome.
 Peas don’t need soaking but they should be rinsed.

 Place the ham bone in the crock pot and pour in the drained peas.
-Add the onion and garlic.
+Then add the onion and garlic.

 Turn the crock pot on to high and cook for 60 minutes then reduce the heat to low and cook for 3 hours.

 Remove the lid and take out the bone.
 Scrape off the ham and put it back into the slow cooker.
-Discard the bone.
+Then discard the bone.

 Stir well, taste, and add more seasonings if needed.